andaze/WebCorporate/content/work-life-balance/_index.en.md

 **We will formulate an action plan in order to be a company that can provide backup for child rearing, taking into consideration the need to balance work and family life.**

-1. **Action plan period: May 1, 2022 - April 30, 2024 (2 years)**
+1. Action plan period: May 1, 2022 - April 30, 2024 (2 years)

-2. **Goal: Support employment that enables both childcare and career advancement after maternity leave (at least 1 person)**
+2. Goal: Support employment that enables both childcare and career advancement after maternity leave (at least 1 person)

-3. **Description of Initiatives and Period of Implementation**
+3. Description of Initiatives and Period of Implementation

-<p style="border: 1px solid black; padding-left: 10px">Initiatives: Provide shorter working hours and a flexible work environment for employees after maternity leave. </p>
+{{< border-box text="Initiatives: Provide shorter working hours and a flexible work environment for employees after maternity leave." >}}

 <table>
 <tr>